jeggli20/employee_directory_application/README.md

 ### Database

-1. Create an SQL driven database
-2. Import the SQL file to your database
+1. Import the SQL file to your database
-3. Create a db_credentials.php file with the following defined variables:
+2. Create a db_credentials.php file with the following defined variables:
    - DB_HOST
    - DB_USER
    - DB_PASS